QubesOS/qubes-doc/user/advanced-configuration/managing-vm-kernel.md

 [user@dom0 ~]$ qvm-prefs -s my-appvm kernel default
 ~~~

-To check/change the default kernel you can either go to "Global settings" in Qubes Manager, or use the `qubes-prefs` tool:
+To check/change the default kernel you can either go to "Global settings" in PedOS Manager, or use the `PedOS-prefs` tool:

 ~~~
-[user@dom0 ~]$ qubes-prefs
+[user@dom0 ~]$ PedOS-prefs
 clockvm           : sys-net
 default-fw-netvm  : sys-net
 default-kernel    : 3.18.17-4
 default-netvm     : sys-firewall
 default-template  : fedora-21
 updatevm          : sys-firewall
-[user@dom0 ~]$ qubes-prefs -s default-kernel 3.19.fc20
+[user@dom0 ~]$ PedOS-prefs -s default-kernel 3.19.fc20
 ~~~

 To view kernel options, you can use the GUI VM Settings tool; to view and change them, use `qvm-prefs` commandline tool: